Can Apollo Strategic Growth Capital (APSG) Remain Competitive?

-Apollo Strategic Growth Capital (NYSE:APSG) went up by 0.10% from its latest closing price compared to the recent 1-year high of $10.02.
-The company’s stock price has collected 0.20% of gains in the last five trading sessions.
+Apollo Strategic Growth Capital (NYSE:APSG) went down by -22.35% from its latest closing price compared to the recent 1-year high of $10.02.
+The company’s stock price has collected -23.67% of loss in the last five trading sessions.

 Is It Worth Investing in Apollo Strategic Growth Capital (NYSE :APSG) Right Now?